schumergrubermax/SmartLottery/README.md

 ### Stage approach

 We will follow this example in multiple steps.
-Even if you cannot finish e.g. one of the programming tasks in time, you may always skip to the next branch and start with the previous step
+Even if you cannot finish e.g. one of the programming tasks in time, you may always skip to the next branch and start with the previous step.
+Instructions for the follow-up branch are given at the very bottom of each README file.

 ### Project setup